jacob-alford/crt/README.md

-progressiveWeights | Point multiplier at each milestone index milestones | The count at which the game transitions milestone indecies colorPool | How the various colors are added to the color pool numColors | The number of different colors the circles could be maxSizes | The maximum width the circles can have at any milestone index minSizes | The minimum width the circles can have at any milestone index singularityDistance | The threshold that maps directly to maxDistScore minDistScore | The smallest distance score value maxDistScore | The largest distance score value minSpeedScore | The max time bonus maxSpeedScore | The max time penalty factorWeights | The score multiplier; the weights by which the score is calculated
+progressiveWeights | Point multiplier at each milestone index milestones | The count at which the game transitions milestone indecies colorPool | How the various colors are added to the color pool colorPoolNames | The names of each color specified in colorPool maxSizes | The maximum width the circles can have at any milestone index minSizes | The minimum width the circles can have at any milestone index minScore | The smallest score one can get (slow + inaccurate) maxScore | The largest score one can get (fast + accurate) minSpeedScore | The max time bonus maxSpeedScore | The max time penalty factorWeights | The score multiplier; the weights by which the score is calculated